-- 1.3 The dilemma of automatic promotion: Together with introduction of a policy of non-detention or automatic promotion in all or initial classes of primary education, a sound procedure of evaluation closely integrated with the process of learning was also to be introduced.
-In fact, a continuous and formative evaluation procedure is an essential and unavoidable requisite for successful implementation of the policy of automatic promotion.
-It has, however, been observed that there are many instances where the scheme of automatic promotion is uniformly practised but evaluation aimed at constant improvement of learning is either totally neglected or paid inadequate atten-As a result, children often remain weak in the skills of reading, writing and computation besides other aspects achievement.
-Indeed, it is too early to introduce formal examination at least in the first two classes of the At the same time it is essential to check from time to time in an informal but meticulous manner that all children learn basic skills and other competencies which are the essence of primary education. - 1.4 The need to emphasize mastery level of learning: At the primary stage most essential core skills and competencies are included in the curriculum.
+Together with the introduction of a policy of non-detention or automatic promotion in all or initial classes of primary education, a sound procedure of evaluation closely integrated with the process of learning was also to be introduced.
+In fact, a continuous and formative evaluation procedure is an essential and unavoidable prerequisite for successful implementation of the policy of automatic promotion.
+It has, however, been observed that there are many instances where the scheme of automatic promotion is uniformly practised but evaluation aimed at constant improvement of learning is either totally neglected or paid inadequate attention.
+As a result, children often remain weak in the basic skills of reading, writing and computation besides other aspects of achievement.
+Indeed, it is too early to introduce formal examination at least in the first two classes of the primary stage.
+At the same time it is essential to check from time to time in an informal but meticulous manner that all children learn basic skills and other competencies which are the essence of primary education.

+1.4 The Need to Emphasize Mastery Level of Learning

+At the primary stage most essential core skills and competencies are included in the curriculum.
 The MLL approach implies a calculated effort to include those minimum, essential and common competencies that all children must master.
-But the traditional concept of '35% pass' prevalent at the middle and secondary stages of education invariably prevails at the primary stage also which indeed is an impediment in raising the standard of learning.
-At least at the primary stage and in the context of MLLs it is absolutely essential that the mastery level of learning aimed at.
-Only when almost all children succeed well in achieving the basic skills of reading, writing, computation, etc. indicated in the MLL statements that one can be sure of substan-The tial improvement in quality without sacrificing equity. the traditional concept of low level of expected achievement by bulk of children should therefore be gradually given up should be replaced by the concept of mastery as the expected standard of attainment for all children.
-If minimum essential if facilities and help are given to schools and teachers, continuous feedback, academic quidance and remedial work given to the learners, it should be possible for most children to reach the mastery level of achievement in basic competencies at the primary stage.
+But the traditional concept of '35 per cent pass' prevalent at the middle and secondary stages of education invariably prevails at the primary stage also which indeed is an impediment in raising the standard of learning.
+At least at the primary stage and in the context of MLLs it is absolutely essential that the mastery level of learning is aimed at.
+Only when almost all children succeed well in achieving the basic skills of reading, writing, computation, etc. as indicated in the MLL statements that one can be sure of substantial improvement in quality without sacrificing equity.
+The traditional concept of low level of expected achievement by the bulk of children should, therefore, be gradually given up and should be replaced by the concept of mastery as the expected standard of attainment for all children.
+If minimum essential facilities and help are given to schools and teachers, and if continuous feedback, academic guidance and remedial work are given to the learners, it should be possible for most children to reach the mastery level of achievement in basic competencies at the primary stage.